 Despite his seasickness at the bottom of the hull, Michael managed to raise his head and take a look at the eight pirates rowing the boat behind him.
 They sat two-abreast on crude benches, with each rowing an oar for all they were worth.
 Their backs were turned to him at the bow of the boat and the pirate who was closest to him wore a cutlass that was hanging back over the bench and almost poking into his back.
 Just then, Michael thought of a plan!
 He placed his bound wrists up against the blade so it slid between his palms and let the rocking motion of the pirate’s rowing cause the blade to rub against the rope binding his hands together!

 The netting was removed from the winch and allowed to drop to the deck, revealing Michael lying there like a catch from the sea – cold, wet, tired, aching and as uncomfortable as he had ever been in his life.
 At the same time, he was now aboard a real pirate ship – something he had always dreamed of while reading books about pirates back at home!
-Michael rolled over on his back and looked up as the entire crew of some 25 of the nastiest looking pirates formed a circle around him and stared at what the net had brought aboard.
-Just then, the lead pirate from the rowboat climbed over the gunwale using the netting and addressed his fellow pirates concerning his prize catch:
+Michael rolled over onto his back, and looked up as the entire crew of some 25 of the nastiest looking pirates formed a circle around him and stared at what the net had brought aboard.
+Just then, the lead pirate from the rowboat came aboard over the gunwale, having climbed up the rope netting that had been lowered from the deck alongside the ship’s hull, and addressed his fellow pirates concerning his prize catch:

 “Oye!
 H’nds off ‘m, e’s my priz’ ya sc’rvy dogs – only fur Capt’n Graygh’st!
 B’ck off, me Mat’ys ‘n let me claim me catch!
 Arrghh!”